-- 4 interview passages at the lower stage, L-4/3, indicating developmental risk - 7 interview passages at the Centre of Gravity, L-4(3) - 2 interview passages at the higher stage, L-4, indicating developmental potential.
+- Seven interview passages at the Centre of Gravity, L-4(3). - Two interview passages at the higher stage, L-4, indicating developmental potential.

 In this example, 13 (4+7+2) interview passages have been scored as structurally relevant.
 Since the client is operating from a lower stage (L-4/3) twice as often as from a higher stage (L-4), one says that the client's developmental Potential is smaller than her present developmental Risk (P<R).